New Law studentship (LLM) announced for academic year 2015/16

-King’s College and TRACE International offer a TRACE studentship in Law.
+King’s College, Cambridge and TRACE International announce the establishment of the TRACE studentship in Law.
 Funding is available for an LLM course of study in the academic year 2015/16.

 Candidates for the studentship should demonstrate an established interest in criminal law and anti-corruption efforts; preference will be given to overseas candidates with demonstrated financial need.

 It is expected the TRACE Scholar will enroll in relevant courses focused on criminal law, international law, rule of law, governance and economic development, and write his or her LLM thesis on a subject related to criminal law and anticorruption, such as international aspects.

 The studentship award will cover tuition, fees and maintenance costs and may be able to assist with application and visa expenses.
 In addition, the TRACE Scholar may have the opportunity to interact with TRACE member companies in the London area while studying at Cambridge.